TLCFEM/suanPan-Manual/docs/Tutorial/Compile.md

 On Windows, Visual Studio 2019 with oneAPI is recommended.
 Alternatively, [WinLibs](http://winlibs.com/) can be used if GCC compilers are preferred.

-On other platforms (Linux and MacOS), just use GCC which comes with a valid Fortran compiler.
+On other platforms (Linux and MacOS), simply use GCC (at least version 9.3.0) which comes with a valid Fortran compiler.

 ## Obtain Source Code